mmikk/hextile-demo/README.md

 must align "well" with the Z axis (0,0,1) or the tilt will appear very clearly in the lit result.
 Good alignment is achieved when the normal map corresponds to a tiling height map.
 Note that a tiling normal map does not necessarily correspond to a tiling height map.
-A basic example is a normal map where every pixel is the same tilted normal.
+A basic example is a normal map of a tilted plane (ie. a flat color).
 This represents a tiling normal map but not a tiling height map.

 In practice it is easy to end up with a normal map which does not represent a tiling height map since artists may use a combination of different art tools which offer no such guarantee.
 It is possible to fix a misaligned normal map